Name: Johnny Quinn

 – Buffalo Bills 2007

-Fun Fact: There has been only 3 people that have played in the NFL and also competed in the Winter Olympics (Herschel Walker, Jeremy Bloom and Johnny Quinn)
+Fun Fact: Only three people have played in the NFL and competed in the Winter Olympics (Herschel Walker, Jeremy Bloom and Johnny Quinn)

 In 2007, Quinn was eligible for the NFL Draft and despite being in the top 10 statistical leaders for career receptions, receiving yards, and receiving touchdowns, 34 wide receivers were drafted and he was not one of them.
 Immediately after the draft, Quinn signed his first NFL contract with the Buffalo Bills as a rookie free agent.